Taiwoogbonyomi/my-github-bible-quiz/README.md

 - CSS
   - Styling and layout.
 - JS
-  - Javascript code quiz functionality, including question navigation, timing, and score calculation..
+  - Javascript code quiz functionality, including question navigation, timing, sound, and score calculation..

-## font
+## Font
 - Google Fonts
   - In this project the font _Roboto_ was choosen in [GoogleFonts](https://fonts.google.com/specimen/Roboto) because they are designed to look good on multiple screen sizes.